 When I was growing up, my family went to church almost every Sunday.
 We were faithful servants.
-But, when I went off to college, I had more responsibilities.
+But, when I became a college student, I had more responsibilities.
 My parents weren’t there to insist that I go so Sundays became another day I could sleep in and do what I wanted.
 I didn’t have the same community.
-I was surrounded by a bunch of dispersed students, who were all experiencing the same new freedoms I was.
+I was surrounded by a bunch of dispersed college students, who were all experiencing the same new freedoms I was.
 We were independent — or trying to be.

 Every now and again, a friend of mine would invite me to go to church with her.
 And I did, but Catholic services were really different to me and I was too introverted to attend the local United Methodist church by myself.
 Finding a new church home was out of my comfort zone, and it wasn’t a top priority.